The Impact of Chronic Stress on Brain Health and Ageing

 • Prefrontal cortex thinning: Responsible for executive functions like decision-making and self-control, the prefrontal cortex may also suffer under chronic stress.
 Thinning of this region may result in impaired judgment or increased impulsivity.

-• Connectivity alterations: Chronic stress affects not only individual regions but also the between them.
-This disrupted within the brain may contribute to poor emotional regulation or difficulty concentrating.
+• Connectivity alterations: Chronic stress affects not only individual regions but also the connections between them.
+This disrupted communication within the brain may contribute to poor emotional regulation or difficulty concentrating.

 Although chronic stress poses significant challenges for our brain’s structure and function, it doesn’t mean there’s no hope for recovery or growth.

 Keep in mind that knowledge is power.
-By understanding how chronic stress impacts our brain’s inner workings, we can take proactive steps towards maintaining optimal throughout our lives.
+By understanding how chronic stress impacts our brain’s inner workings, we can take proactive steps towards maintaining optimal cognitive health throughout our lives.

 Cognitive Decline and Memory Loss